subquery/documentation/docs/quickstart/quickstart_blockchains/quickstart-polkadot.md

 ```
 You are just one step away from creating your first SubQuery project.
 Keep reading further to find out how to publish it.

-## 2.3 Publish Your SubQuery Project
+### 2.3 Publish Your SubQuery Project

 SubQuery provides a free managed service where you can deploy your new project.
 You can deploy it to [SubQuery Projects](https://project.subquery.network) and query it using our [Explorer](https://explorer.subquery.network).

-Read the guide to [publish your new project to SubQuery Projects](../run_publish/publish.md)

-If you get stuck in the process, read this complete guide on how to [publish your new project to SubQuery Projects](../run_publish/publish.md).
+If you get stuck in the process, read this complete guide on how to [publish your new project to SubQuery Projects](../../run_publish/publish.md).

 **Congratulations!
 You have now a locally running SubQuery project that accepts GraphQL API requests for transferring data.**

-# What’s Next?
+## What’s Next?

 You have done a great job so far.
 Now that you have a clear understanding of how to build a basic SubQuery project, what should be your next step?
 Let us guide you through your following journey.

-Since you have finished publishing your first project and if you feel confident, then jump to [Build section of these docs](../build/introduction.md) and learn more about the three key files: **the manifest file, the GraphQL schema, and the mappings file.**
+Since you have finished publishing your first project and if you feel confident, then jump to [Build section of these docs](../../build/introduction.md) and learn more about the three key files: **the manifest file, the GraphQL schema, and the mappings file.**

-If you are looking for practising with more real examples and diving deeper, then head to the  [Academy section](../academy/academy.md).
+If you are looking for practising with more real examples and diving deeper, then head to the  [Academy section](../../academy/academy.md).
 You will get access to readily available and open-source projects.

 Get ready to find in-depth workshops, tutorials, and example projects, work on advanced modifications, and become a master at running SubQuery projects.

-In the end, if you want to explore more ways to run and publish your project, refer to [Run & Publish section](../run_publish/run.md).
+In the end, if you want to explore more ways to run and publish your project, refer to [Run & Publish section](../../run_publish/run.md).
 Get complete information about all the ways to run your SubQuery project, along with advanced GraphQL aggregation and subscription features.